jgarcia1599/Network-Everything/Final Project Ideas.md

 - Some form  of container that keeps everything together
 - A camera
 - A speaker
-- A sensor that detects when someone gets really close
+- A sensor that detects when someone gets really close (passive infrared sensor, ultrasonic distance meausring sensor, infrared distance measuring sensor

 Software Components:
 - Web setup with nodejs: A simple website that gives you the livestream of the camera and takes a picture of the intruder.
 Whenever an intruder is within range, the user can click on a button on the website to scare the intruder off through a get out message delivered by the physical interface via the speaker.